paw-lu/causal-modeling/README.md

 # Causal modeling

-My notes, examples, snippets and references on causal modeling.
+My notes, examples, snippets, and references on causal modeling.

 Good references are